Benin - CO2 emissions

 1995 13.64

-The value for CO2 emissions from other sectors, excluding residential buildings and commercial and public services (million metric tons) in Benin was 0.00 as of 2008.
-As the graph below shows, over the past 37 years this indicator reached a maximum value of 0.01 in 2007 and a minimum value of 0.00 in 1971.
+CO2 emissions from other sectors, excluding residential buildings and commercial and public services (% of total fuel combustion) in Benin was 0.000 as of 2014.
+Its highest value over the past 43 years was 0.439 in 2003, while its lowest value was -0.204 in 2012.

 Definition: CO2 emissions from other sectors, less residential buildings and commercial and public services, contains the emissions from commercial/institutional activities, residential, agriculture/forestry, fishing and other emissions not specified elsewhere that are included in the IPCC Source/Sink Categories 1 A 4 and 1 A 5.
 In the 1996 IPCC Guidelines, the category also includes emissions from autoproducers in the commercial/residential/agricultural sectors that generate electricity and/or heat.
 The IEA data are not collected in a way that allows the energy consumption to be split by specific end-use and therefore, autoproducers are shown as a separate item (Unallocated Autoproducers).